mcsnexcom/MCS_Product/Nvidia/MUT/ReadMe.md

 The MUT SDK can control peripherals devices or I/O using API provided.
 It also supports our own CAN module simulated using MCU device.

 There are two files in the MUT SDK, **MUT_SDK** and **FLASH_MCU**.
 Both of them are briefly described as follows.
 More of information will expose in chapter 3 and chapter

+- MUT_SDK : Most important part of MUT SDK.
+In the files, you can use tools to get/set MCU and CAN data.
+- Flash_MCU : Use to update MCU firmware